 - Measure out meatballs using a scant 2 tbsp scoop.
 Gently roll them with wet hands into spheres.

-- Heat olive oil in a large skillet, preferably cast iron, over medium high heat.
+- Heat oil in a large cast iron skillet over medium high heat.
 Working in batches, add half of the meatballs to the pan.
 Allow them to get a good sear on one side, then roll them round to sear a couple other sides.
 This should take no more than about 3 minutes.
 Remove to a plate and repeat with the remaining meatballs.

 - Move the pan off the burner and reduce the heat to medium.
 Carefully add your favorite sauce directly to the pan (it may splatter).
 Return all the meatballs the pan, cover and return to the burner.
 Cook for 15 minutes, moving the meatballs around half way through in case there are hotspots in the pan.